Love Live! Sunshine!!: Aqours

-Ruby is a first-year student at Uranohoshi Girls' Academy, as well as Dia's shy, timid younger sister, who has long since dreamed of becoming an idol.
-A very bubbly, sweet and kindhearted girl with reddish-pink hair, she is among the youngest members of Aqours as well as the most childlike in terms of looks and personality.
-Despite living in a seaside town, Ruby does not know how to swim at all and likes to avoid water.
-She also has androphobia (a fear of men), since she has never talked to anyone male outside of her own father.
-In the anime, her shyness is increased so she enters in panic when she is touched by anyone she is not used to regardless of sex, being only comfortable around Dia and Hanamaru at the start of the anime.
-Her catchphrase is "Ganbaruby!" (がんばルビィ), a portmanteau of her name with the Japanese verb "ganbaru" meaning to try hard or persevere; in the English dub, this is translated as "Do my Rubesty!"
+Ruby is a first-year student at Uranohoshi Girls' Academy.
+She is Dia's shy, timid younger sister and Hanamaru's best friend, who has dreamed of becoming an idol for a long time.
+She is the youngest member of Aqours and suffers from social anxiety to the point of panicking when she is touched or complimented by anyone she is not used to, being only comfortable around Dia and Hanamaru at the start of the anime.
+Through Aqours, she learns to become more confident and outgoing.
+Her catchphrase is "Ganbaruby!" (がんばルビィ), a portmanteau of her name with the Japanese verb "ganbaru," meaning to try hard or persevere; in the English dub, this is translated as "Do my Rubesty!"

 Saint Snow

 An idol unit from Hakodate, Hokkaido, which serves as Aqours' rival.
 Despite being rivals, they are on friendly terms with Aqours.